SonarHEXAGON/ProjectileCore/API.md

 `Auto` prefers ByteNet Max when available and falls back to SoNET.
 ByteNet Max is expected at `ReplicatedStorage.ModuleScripts.Networking.ByteNetMax` in the current game layout.

 Buffers are currently for packet/telemetry-style payloads, not live projectile entries.
 Live entries contain Instances, callbacks, caches, controller state, and other things that do not belong in a tiny serialized box pretending life is simple.
+Physical projectiles may support reverse/negative behavior depending on the mover/time-scale path.

 ## Debug Visualizers

 All visualizers are off by default.
+## PatchProjectile

 ```lua
 ["DebugVisualize"]              = true;